dheurtev/dheurtev/notes/virtualization-containers.md

 ### Level 2 Hypervisors ###
 #### Cross-platform ####
   * [Oracle VM VirtualBox](https://www.virtualbox.org/): Open Source Level 2 x86 and AMD64/Intel64 virtualization product.
 Runs as an app on Windows, Linux, OS X, Solaris.
-Has a gui. `GPLv2` and `Proprietary` extentions `past`
+Has a gui. `GPLv2`. [`Proprietary` extentions](https://www.oracle.com/assets/oracle-vm-virtualbox-overview-2981353.pdf): A license must be purchased for business/commercial use of the extension pack. `past`

 ## Virtual Environment ##
 **[`^        back to top        ^`](#)**